kidongYun/jpaexl/README.md

 - create Asserts object.
 - do condition processing whether the same id tuples are already existed in Excel.
 - get annotation from Excel

+# 2022.2.26

+- resolve null issue when you call save message. (complete)